Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 What is the best fertilizer for Coleus?

 Feed your Coleus with a balanced, water soluble fertilizer every 2 weeks in spring and summer.
-Avoid too much fertilizer as it can result in leggy growth.
+Avoid too much fertilizer as it can result in yellowing and leggy growth.

 Do not feed in fall and winter as growth is reduced and feeding at this time may lead to fertilizer burn and death of the plant.